Tunnel vision: Mask, goggle, and helmet users

 Activities which require a protective mask, safety goggles, or fully enclosing protective helmet can also result in an experience approximating tunnel vision.
 Underwater diving masks using a single flat transparent lens usually have the lens surface several centimeters from the eyes.
 The lens is typically enclosed with an opaque black rubber sealing shell to keep out water.
 For this type of mask the peripheral field of the diver is extremely limited.
-Generally, the peripheral field of a diving mask is improved if the lenses are as close to the eye as possible, or if the lenses are large, multi-window, or is a curved wrap-around design.
+Generally, the peripheral field of a diving mask is improved if the lenses are as close to the eye as possible, or if the lenses are large, multi-window, or the mask is a curved wrap-around design.

 Optical instruments

 Binoculars, telescopes, and microscopes induce an experience of extreme tunnel vision due to the design of the optical components.

 A wide field microscope or telescope generally requires much larger diameter and thicker lenses, or complex parabolic mirror assemblies, either of which results in significantly greater cost for construction of the optical device.

 Wide-field binoculars are possible, but require bulkier, heavier, and more complex eyepieces.
 The diameter of the objective lenses is unimportant for field of view.
 The widest-angle eyepieces used in telescopes are so large that two would not fit side-by-side for use in binoculars.